 Since May 2018, the EU General Data Protection Regulation GDPR has impacted how Europe handles data.
 Under this regulation, companies face strict penalties if they do not monitor how data gets used or fail to take precautions to keep customer data safe.

 Latin America GDPR compliance is still crucial for companies working in this region.
-Any business with an online presence or any business which caters to European customers needs to stay compliant.
+Any company with an online presence or any company which caters to European customers needs to stay compliant.